joelnitta/pleurosoriopsis/README.md

 Code repository and raw data for [Ebihara *et al.* 2019.
 "Growth Dynamics of the Independent Gametophytes of *Pleurorosiopsis makinoi* (Polypodiaceae)" *Bulletin of the National Science Museum Series B (Botany)* 45:77-86.](https://www.kahaku.go.jp/research/publication/botany.html)

+## Important note

+The code base has been updated since original publication.
+The default branch (`main`) is kept the same, but for a more modern approach (ca. 2022), see the `targets` branch: https://github.com/joelnitta/pleurosoriopsis/tree/targets.

+## Workflow

 All code is in [R](https://cran.r-project.org/).
 The [drake package](https://ropensci.github.io/drake/) is used to manage the workflow.
 To run all analyses and generate the manuscript, simply [clone this repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) and run `make.R`.

 ## Reproducible analysis with Docker